ginolhac/ginolhac.github.com/posts/2023-11-16_lineagesos-s5/index.md

 ::: {.callout-important}
 ## Root permissions
-`odin4` must be executed as root, took me too much to figure this out.
+`odin4` must be executed as root, took me too much yime to figure this out.
 :::